Skip to main content

 Safety and Reliability

 • Test Thoroughly: Custom strategies do not come with the same built-in safeguards as Gunbot's core strategies.
-Always test your code extensively, preferably in a simulated environment or with very small amounts, before deploying it live with significant capital.
+Test your code extensively, preferably in a simulated environment or with very small amounts, before deploying it live.

 Node.js Compatibility